-As regards paragraph 2, Frontex confirmed that only personal data related to suspects of smuggling / trafficking in human being or of other cross-border criminal activities would be processed and that personal data e.g. about asylum seekers would fail the legality check and thus not be further processed for the purposes of PeDRA.
+As regards paragraph 2, Frontex confirmed that only personal data related to (suspected) smugglers/traffickers would be processed and that personal data e.g. about asylum seekers would fail the legality check and thus not be further processed for the purposes of PeDRA.

 Paragraph 3 point a) about transmission to Europol authorises transfers on "case-by-case basis".
-Frontex explained that it did not expect to withhold personal data submitted to it from further transfer to Europol and that it would aim to transfer reports received within 48 hours.
+Frontex explained that it did not expect to withhold reports submitted to it from further transfer to Europol and that it would aim to transfer reports received within 48 hours.